-About once every 10 years or so, Chris Kauffman emerges from the regularity of his normal life to release a new full-length project.
+About once every few years or so, Chris Kauffman emerges from the regularity of his normal life to release a new full-length project.
 In 1997, with his young, Lancaster, PA based indie band, Riveredge he and his bandmates delivered an interesting and eclectic album called "Plaid".

 Ten years later, fully engaged in family life and the new joys of fatherhood he released an album called "Know You" which met with some critical success.
 Performing around the Pennsylvania area under his own name he was able to enjoy playing many low-key acoustic shows, which matched the timbre and mood of the acoustic-folk-rock of "Know You".

 Also at this time he began playing with a group of friends in a band called Waiting for Cadence which gave his material a bit more of an indie-rock edge to it.
 Waiting for Cadence never released a full-length album, although a number of smaller E.P. recordings are in circulation.